DR LARS CORNELISSEN

 Despoina Livieratou joined the ISRF in November 2021.
 As Academic and Administrative Assistant, Despoina works closely with the other members of the Executive Team, and is the first point of contact for all general enquiries.
 She supports the academic activities of the Foundation, assisting in Bulletin editing, data management, website & social media content management, and providing support at conferences and workshops.

-Despoina completed her MSc at UCL in History and Philosophy of Science.
+Despoina holds an MSc in History and Philosophy of Science, from UCL.
 Her academic interests include Aristotle’s philosophy and theory of mind and the History of Psychology.
 Her MSc thesis analysed how Aristotle is considered to be the first scientific psychologist and his influences on current psychological theories.

 PROFESSOR CHRISTOPHER NEWFIELD